 Try the competition

 On many long-distance routes, there are several train operators competing - and this is good for cheaper tickets.
 On the East Coast Mainline, for example for journeys between Doncaster and London Kings Cross, we could travel on either Virgin Trains East Coast, Grand Central or First Hull Trains.

 On other routes, like Birmingham to London, there are rival operators travelling over different lines - Virgin Trains run fast between Birmingham New Street and London Euston, while Chiltern travel semi-fast between Birmingham Snow Hill and London Marylebone.
-There can also be other operators with slower services too - London Midland operate stopping services between Brum and London which only cost £10.00 but take more than 2 hours.
+There can also be other operators with slower services too - London Northwestern operate stopping services between Brum and London which only cost £10.00 but take more than 2 hours.

 If you buy two singles, you could travel there and back with different operators to take advantage of the cheapest fare.